Skip to main content

 U.S. Imports in 2020:

-3. Leading import sources: Russia, Taiwan, and Mexico (by volume).
+3. Leading import sources: India, Russia, China, the Netherlands.

 [1] Withheld to avoid disclosure of business proprietary information.